 GSMA would like to know, if, with reference to point 4 in the body of the LS, SA4 believes that there is the need to develop JavaScript APIs to control media stream?

-Reply:
+The content of point 4 is as below:

 Video pipeline and GSMA IR.94 extensions (new PRD) document would be the extension of GSMA IR.94 and would provide JavaScript API allowing to manipulate programmatically video media type.
 This work might be of interest to 3GPP SA4.

+Reply:

+SA4 has been working on the IMS-based AR Real Time Communication (see 3GPP TS 26.264), and Avatar based on IMS network (see 3GPP TR 26.813).
+These services require data channel application to capture, process and transport the video media, and the service logic should be controlled by the data channel application.
+Therefore, SA4 think that the JavaScript API for video pipeline is valuable.

 Question to SA6: